 Read over SDN interview feedback, talked to an optometrist & got her opinion/s on certain topics, looked up some recent bills & issues in the field of optometry.

-Applicants were consistently impressed by the warm and welcoming atmosphere at the school, noting the friendliness of staff, faculty, and current students.
-The sense of community, personalized interactions, and state-of-the-art facilities, particularly the Eye Center, were highlighted as key positive aspects that made a lasting impression on applicants.
+Applicants were consistently impressed by the warm and welcoming atmosphere at the school, noting the friendliness of staff, faculty, and students as a significant positive.
+Additionally, the state-of-the-art facilities and emphasis on creating a sense of community and belonging were highlighted as key factors that left a positive impression on applicants.

 I liked how community-oriented the school is.
 Every student was familiar with the staff and it was very welcoming.
 The campus is generally well-known for their culture, and it is a big selling point for their school.